What to know about fibromyalgia in men

 When to see a doctor

-Because fibromyalgia symptoms can be so similar to symptoms of other disorders and may be mild, it can be difficult for a man to know when to see a doctor.
+Fibromyalgia symptoms can be similar to the symptoms of other conditions.
+If the symptoms are not severe, it can be hard to know when to see a doctor.

 Treatment and outlook

-- Antidepressants.
-Certain antidepressants can help lessen pain reactions and improve sleep quality.
+- Antidepressants: Certain antidepressants can help lessen pain reactions and improve sleep quality.

 - Antiseizure medications: Drugs used to treat epilepsy may help relieve and reduce pain.